“What’s Going On?”

 “I want a male,” I told him and held my breath.
 Females are usually the first to go.
 But sometimes there are only one or two males in a litter and if two people happen to want them, then they are gone.
 The same is true of females of course and it is much more common for all the females to go before the males.

 He gave me directions to his house.
 I grabbed my coat.
-It took Mrs. Goodwife darn near forever to be ready to leave.
-I've always wondered what she was thinking at that point.
+It took Mrs. Goodwife darn near forever to get ready to leave.
+I’ve always wondered what she was thinking at that point.

 I took a duck call, a recently fired shotgun shell, and a glove I often wore when handling poultry.
 We left and it really was just a short drive, about ten minutes away.
 I rang the bell and when the door opened, we were greeted by a pretty female black lab and the guy who owned the dog.
 He showed us in, introduced us to his daughter and his dog, and talked to us for a few minutes.
 You see, he wasn’t going to sell to just anyone and it was that kind of responsibility that impressed me more than anything else.

-Finally the moment I'd been waiting all day arrived.
+Finally the moment I’d been waiting for all day arrived.
 He showed us the puppies.